History of the New Orleans Saints: Bountygate scandal

-2012: Bountygate Punishment

-After much negotiation, the Saints re-signed quarterback Drew Brees.
-Due to the Bountygate scandal, head coach Sean Payton, as well as some of the defensive players allegedly involved in the scandal, were not allowed to play.
-They also had to forfeit some of their second-round draft picks for the upcoming 2012 and 2013 NFL Drafts.
-It was one of the most severe sanctions ever imposed on a team in North American professional sports history.
+2012

 The 2012 season began in disappointing fashion with four straight losses to the Washington Redskins, Carolina Panthers, Kansas City Chiefs, and Green Bay Packers.
 Then the Saints went on to win five of their next six games, including handing division rival Atlanta its first loss of the season.
-After three straight losses to San Francisco, Atlanta, and the defending champion New York Giants, the Saints won two of their last three games, including a 41–0 shutout against division rival Tampa Bay.
 The 2012 season ended with a 7–9 record for the Saints, their first losing season since 2007.

 The Saints finished 1st in the NFL in passing yards per game and 2nd in overall offense, but they were last in the league in overall defense.

 2013

 As the team tried to leave the Bountygate in the past, Sean Payton returned to the team as Head Coach following the 2012 season.
 2013 prove to be a successful season for the Saints, going undefeated at home and going 11–5, making it into the playoffs as a 6th seed.
 They manage to win their first road playoff game in franchise history against the Philadelphia Eagles, 26–24.
 They advanced to 1st seed Seattle Seahawks, getting defeated by the eventual Super Bowl champions 15–23.